 - 1. Restoration of electrical supplies and communications systems. - 2.
 Restoration of financial services. - 3.
-Restoration of basic services and infrastructure, including shelter, water, sanitation, health care, energy, access (roads, bridges, rail, etc.) and communications. - 4.
-Restoring access to basic commodities and assuring food security. - 5.
+Restoration of basic water, shelter, sanitation and basic commodities. - 4.
+Restoration of basic infrastructure, including water, sanitation, energy and access (roads, bridges, rail, etc.) and communications. - 5.
 Provision of livelihood recovery and support, including food production, commercial activities, trade and commerce. - 6.
-Provision of health care for chronic and non-disaster related health issues and to address the long term health impacts of the disaster. - 7.
-Rebuilding of industrial and large scale infrastructure not covered in priorities #1 to #5. - 8.
-New infrastructure or developments, including plans to upgrade or expand shelter, water, sanitation and other infrastructure. - 9.
+Rebuilding of industrial and large scale infrastructure not covered in priorities #1 to #5.

+- 7. New infrastructure or developments, including plans to upgrade or expand shelter, water, sanitation and other infrastructure. - 8.
 Other recovery needs.

-All recovery plans will include elements to reduce future disaster risks from the disaster leading to the need for recovery and from other hazards threatening Tajikistan (see Section XXIII).
+All recovery plans will include elements to reduce future disaster risks from the disaster leading to the need for recovery and from other hazards threatening Tajikistan (see Section XXI).

 All recovery plans should include impact analysis and measures to address gender, environment, protection and related concerns.
-See Sections XI B, XXIII, and XXVIII for more details.
+See Sections IX B, XXI, and XXIV for more details.